VilnaCRM-Org/php-service-template/README.md

    The results of the load tests are automatically uploaded to an S3 bucket for review and analysis.

 5. **Scaling and Flexibility**:
-   This approach allows you to scale the infrastructure to suit different performance testing needs, giving insights into how your service performs in a cloud-based, production-like environment.
+   This approach allows you to scale the infrastructure to suit different performance testing needs, providing insights into how your service performs in a cloud-based, production-like environment.

 ### Cleanup AWS Infrastructure